silasdavis/eris-db.js/README.md

 ### API Reference

+There are bindings for all the RPC methods.

 TODO link to web-api pages and jsdoc

-### Unit tests
+### Tests

-Unit testing can be done by running `mocha` or `npm test` from the root dir.
+Tests are done using `mocha`.
+At this point, there is only integration tests which requires a running erisdb server.
+These will be moved into a separate repo and replaced with other tests before 1.0.

 ### Documentation

-Running `doc.sh` will generate standard documentation using `jsdoc` (currently `3.3.0beta`).

-Running `devDoc.sh` will include more info, such as private fields and methods.

 ### Browser

 This library will be possible to run from a web-browser.
-It is in the early stages.